2009 Connecticut Huskies football team: Key losses

-On May 2, 2009, Senior Martin Bédard was taken in the second round of the CFL Canadian Football League Draft by the Montreal Alouettes.
+On May 2, 2009, Martin Bédard was taken in the second round of the 2009 CFL draft by the Montreal Alouettes.

 Recruiting

 On February 4, 2009, Randy Edsall announced that 21 student-athletes had signed a National Letter of Intent to attend Connecticut.
-Three; Keensen Chambers, Jesse Joseph and Trevardo Williams; entered school in January to participate in spring practice.
+Three— Keensen Chambers, Jesse Joseph and Trevardo Williams—entered Connecticut in January to participate in spring practice.

 Spring practice

 Connecticut kicked off spring practice with the first of fifteen practices on March 17, 2009.
 Among the priorities set by the coaching staff are to have the team learn the newly installed up-tempo offensive game plan, determine how the running backs would replace Donald Brown, and take steps in determining who would replace Tyler Lorenzen as the starting quarterback.

 The annual Blue-White Spring Game, which concludes spring practice, was held on April 18, 2009 at Rentschler Field in East Hartford, CT.
 The game featured a modified scoring system, which would pit the offense directly against the defense.
 The offense prevailed, 83–57.